 I'm a former soldier.
 I'm married to Lucy and we have two young children.

-I wrote about my experiences in Iraq and Afghanistan in "Desert of Death" published by Faber in 2007.
+I wrote about my experiences in Iraq and Afghanistan in "Desert of Death", published by Faber in 2007.

 On leaving the Army I travelled from Turkey to Afghanistan on horseback, bicycle and on foot - a journey which lasted six months and culminated in playing the traditional Afghan game of Buzkashi in the mountains of the Hindu Kush.

 I'm a Conservative because I believe in enterprise, self-reliance and hard work.
-I believe in a strong national defence the sound management of our economy.
+I believe in a strong national defence and the sound management of our economy.
 I believe in public service and helping others.
 I am a patriot and believe the duty of politicians is to safeguard our sovereignty.
 I voted to leave the EU because only the British electorate should control British laws, British borders and British money.